We asked for your views

 This small change would mean fewer truck trips, lower emissions and a cleaner future for our district.
 It also helps cut costs.
 As the rubbish and recycling budget is shared district-wide, our ratepayers would save an average of $33 in rates, and our east coast communities would save even more.

-You can see more info about what we consulted on here.
+This consultation is now closed, but you can see what we consulted on here.

 Your feedback